bbantier/odin-todo-list/README.md

 ### date-fns

-The formatting and manipulating of dates and times could be done by using the [date-fns](https://github.com/date-fns/date-fns) library.
+The formatting and manipulation of dates and times could be done by using the [date-fns](https://github.com/date-fns/date-fns) library.

 ### Local storage

 As a basic way of making things somewhat persistent, the app will use localStorage.
-This will allow the todos to be saved, althought only in the browser and device that was used to create them.
+This will allow the todos to be saved, although only in the browser and device that was used to create them.